Evaluation of NC Community Schools Coalition

 This project is a state-wide randomized controlled study of Family Centered Treatment.
 The project is implemented in partnership with the Family Centered Treatment Foundation (FCTF), a nonprofit organization serving over 60 sites across 10 U.S. states.
 FCTF provides licensing, training, and oversight of the Family Centered Treatment (FCT) model to human service organizations.

-N.C.
-Resilience and Learning
+Evaluation of the N.C.
+Resilience and Learning Model

 The North Carolina Resilience and Learning Project is a partnership with the Public School Forum of North Carolina to promote and support trauma-informed schools across the state.
 The project team works closely with districts and schools to provide professional learning and ongoing coaching to meet school-specific needs and goals.
 Our work aims to create systems-level change by shifting the culture and mindset of an entire school so that staff begin to see a child’s behavior in the context of their life experiences, in consideration of possible trauma history or stress response system triggers.